Table of Contents hide

 • To ensure that the broadcast reaches all the recipients, the transmission may have to be refreshed or relayed at certain points.

-• Broadcast information is sent from the source node only once but a copy of that information is then forwarded to all devices/receivers on the network.
+• Broadcast information is sent from the source node only once, but a copy of that information is then forwarded to all devices/receivers on the network.

 • Ethernet LAN networks support broadcast transmission, in which the address resolution protocol (ARP) is used to send an address resolution query to all computers on the LAN.

-• Network layer protocols such as IPv4 also support a form of broadcast which allows the same data packet to be sent to every system in a logical network.
+• Network layer protocols such as IPv4 also support a form of broadcast, which allows the same data packet to be sent to every system in a logical network.

 • The IPv4 address 255.255.255.255 is generally used as a broadcast address.

-• Television signals sent from a public network to receivers across the country or globe are a common example of broadcast transmission.
+• Television signals sent from a public network to receivers across the country or the globe are a common example of broadcast transmission.

 Types